 Why choose an osteopath?

-Osteopathic physicians, or osteopaths, offer a variety of non-invasive, non-surgical healing treatments not available from conventional doctors.
-Osteopaths believe that the body's immune system contains a source of health that is in most cases far superior to pharmaceuticals.
+Osteopathic physicians, or osteopaths, offer a variety of non-invasive treatments not available from conventional doctors.
+Osteopaths believe that facilitating the body's innate source of healing is in most cases far superior to pharmaceutical or surgical interventions.
 Many patients seek an osteopath after conventional medicine has failed to help them.

 What is osteopathic manual medicine?

 Osteopathic Manual Medicine (OMM) is a specialty within the field of osteopathy.
 "Manual medicine" refers to the fact that osteopaths diagnose and treat with their hands.
 In order to specialize in Osteopathic Manual Medicine, an osteopath must devote several years of additional training after medical school.

 Cranial osteopathy, or Osteopathy in the Cranial Field, is a sub-specialty of OMM.
 Although most cranial osteopaths are D.O.s, there are M.D.s, D.M.D.s and D.D.S.s who are cranial osteopaths, as well.
 Cranial osteopathy is an expansion of the general principles of osteopathy.